Upcoming

 Thank you to our Information Session presenters who have generously shared their knowledge and time to benefit the EDFA community.
 You can access the list of past presenters here.

-If you are interested in reaching out for further information or to enquire about our Information Sessions, you can contact Alex Kisilevich, National EDucation Program Manager, at alex.kisilevich@edfa.org.au.
+If you are interested in reaching out for further information or to enquire about our Information Sessions, you can contact Coran Johnson, EDucation Coordinator, at coran.johnson@edfa.org.au.